webments/simplistika.css/README.md

 > Make sure to replace latest_version to the latest available version (without the brackets!)

+e.g. `https://unpkg.com/webments-simplistika@0.1.0/dist/css/simplistika.min.css` (version number not updated, shown as example)

-2. Import the CDN from your head area in your HTML file
+1. Import the CDN from your head area in your HTML file

 ```html
 <!-- index.html -->